r-8848/Phishing-URL-Detector/README.md

 - **Dynamic Classification**: Utilizes the XGBoost machine learning algorithm to dynamically classify URLs.
 - **User-Friendly Interface**: Intuitive web interface designed for ease of use.
 - **Real-Time Results**: Instantaneous feedback on the classification of submitted URLs.
-- **Secure and Reliable**: Built with security best practices to ensure user data safety.
 - **Review Page**: Includes a feedback mechanism where users can provide reviews and suggestions.

 ## Technologies Used